Survey Results - Trainee feedback on Stephens Scown LLP

 3.30pm: I join another meeting, this time remotely.
 The Business Owners Disputes and Exit Strategies group is a cross-team working group to attract and serve clients who don’t neatly fit into the usual contentious and non-contentious categories.
 It’s great to work with members of other teams and get exposure to a broader range of work.
 Much is delegated to me, and I’m given a fair bit of responsibility in driving the actions of the group.

 4.30pm: A partner in the team asks me to join a quick call with a client who has received notice of a claim against them.
 The supplier is claiming £2.2m in damages.
 The initial call is relatively brief; I take a note, and plan and diarise the action points arising, including liaising with the company’s accountants and visiting the site to assess the situation.

 5.00pm: I spend the last portion of the day undertaking tasks involving less brain power.
 I update my training log, check that I missed nothing in the emails that came into my inbox during the day, assess what preparation is needed for tomorrow’s meetings, and deal with any bits of admin that arose from today’s work.

 5.30pm: I head home, and grab some dinner before heading out to meet another trainee for a driving range session.

 Other offices: Truro, St Austell

-What we’re looking for: We are passionate about what we do, so we look for individuals who share that passion, and can demonstrate the drive, enthusiasm and ambition to be our future lawyers and partners.
-Applications are encouraged from both law and non-law graduates with a strong commercial and business awareness.
-You’ll also need great personal and communication skills, as well as creativity and a sense of fun.
-There’s huge potential for the right people!
+What we’re looking for: We’re always on the lookout for people who can demonstrate the drive, enthusiasm and ambition to be our future lawyers and partners.
+We encourage applications from law and non-law graduates with strong commercial and business awareness, and strong personal and communication skills.
+Creativity and a sense of fun will also go a long way to a successful career with us.